 One area of health applications that you will see heart rate sensors being utilized more in the future is determining the quality of our sleep.
 Current technology in our PPG sensors allows us to determine conditions that negatively impact our sleep.

-Likewise, breathing disruptions during sleep can be determined using heart rate data like PPG amplitude pulses and the time between heart beats.
-This data can help individuals and healthcare professional analyze the time you are actually in a deep sleep state.
+Likewise, breathing disruptions during sleep can be determined using heart rate data like PPG amplitude pulses and the time between heartbeats.
+This data can help individuals and healthcare professionals analyze the time you are actually in a deep sleep state.
 The ability to differentiate between sleep stages and when the body is in a sleep versus wake stage may also be categorized with a PPG sensor in HRV-based models.

 Physical & Mental Stress Assessments